python-hyper/h2/docs/source/basic-usage.rst

 all the important protocol state.
 When using Hyper-h2, this object will be the first thing you create and the object that does most of the heavy lifting.

 The interface to this object is relatively simple.
-For sending data, at the call the object with methods indicating what actions you want to perform: for example, you may want to send headers (you'd use the :meth:`send_headers <h2.connection.H2Connection.send_headers>` method), or
+For sending data, you call the object with methods indicating what actions you want to perform: for example, you may want to send headers (you'd use the :meth:`send_headers <h2.connection.H2Connection.send_headers>` method), or